 The program ideas on this page are only ideas.
-Your library and fire department know your community so you know what your neighbors need.
-Please feel free to use any of these ideas that work for your community.
+Your library and fire department know your community the best, so you know what your neighbors may need.
+Please feel free to use any of these ideas if they work for your community!

 Firefighters know well that children are not immune to the dangers of fires.
 Children need to learn how to spot a fire hazard, what to do to stay safe in a fire, how to get to safety, and whom to call for help.

 Storytime is a natural fit for fire safety education for children.
 Having a firefighter read the children a story helps to familiarize children with their local fire department.

 Children love trucks and big vehicles, so bringing one of the fire trucks to the library's parking lot to let kids see what the lights, sirens, and equipment looks like is a great way to engage them in fire safety education.
 It also familiarizes children with your department and vehicles so they know that they can trust firefighters to help them in an emergency.

 Many families go camping during the summer and that presents the potential for wildfires.
 A collaborative program between the library's summer reading program and the fire department could teach children how to ensure their family puts out its campfire safely.
 The program could also teach children how to safely escape a wildfire.